 Romain Gary

-Romain Gary (pronounced [ʁɔ.mɛ̃ ga.ʁi]; 21 May [O.S.
-8 May] 1914 – 2 December 1980), born Roman Kacew (pronounced [kat͡sɛf], and also known by the pen name Émile Ajar), was a French novelist, diplomat, film director, and World War II aviator.
-He is the only author to have won the Prix Goncourt under two names.
+Romain Gary (born Roman Leibovich Kacew; 21 May [O.S.
+8 May] 1914 – 2 December 1980), also known by the pen name Émile Ajar, was a Lithuanian-born French novelist, diplomat, film director, and military aviator.
+He is the only author to have won the Prix Goncourt twice (once under a pen name).
 He is considered a major writer of French literature of the second half of the 20th century.
-He was married to Lesley Blanch, then Jean Seberg.
 (Via Wikipedia)